-To achieve crop protection objectives while protecting people and the environment.
+To achieve crop and pasture protection objectives while protecting people and the environment.

-Performance Measure 4.1.
-Integrated Pest Management:

-Standard users shall protect crops against pests by implementing an Integrated Pest Management program that uses regional agricultural best management practices to achieve crop protection objectives.
+Performance Measure 4.1 Integrated Pest and Disease Management: Standard users shall protect crops and pasture against pests and disease by implementing an Integrated Pest Management program that uses regional agricultural best management practices to achieve plant protection objectives.

-Indicator 4.1.1 Pest Monitoring: Monitoring of pests to prevent excessive crop loss and economic injury to crop plants.
+Indicator 4.1.1 Pest and Disease Monitoring: Monitoring of pests to prevent excessive crop or pasture loss and economic injury to crop or pasture plants.

-Indicator 4.1.2.
-Crop Protection: A process for preventing excessive crop loss from pests, crop protectant resistance and buildup and spread of pests.
+Indicator 4.1.2 Plant Protection: A process for preventing excessive crop or pasture loss from pests, crop or pasture protectant resistance and buildup and spread of pests.

-Indicator 4.1.3.
-Pest Control Practices: Prioritization of the use of lowest risk, most selective treatment options to achieve crop protection goals whenever appropriate.
+Indicator 4.1.3 Pest Control Practices: Prioritization of the use of lowest risk, most selective treatment options to achieve plant protection goals whenever appropriate.

-Performance Measure 4.2.
-Crop Protectant Management: Standard users shall select, use and store crop protectants in accordance with label instructions and regulatory requirements.
+Performance Measure 4.2 Plant Protectant Management: Standard users shall select, use and store plant protectants in accordance with label instructions and regulatory requirements.

-Indicator 4.2.1.
-Application and Storage of Crop Protectants: Application and storage of crop protectants according to label instructions and regulatory requirements and application of practices to protect employees, farm workers, public health, and the environment and avoid drift of crop protectants offsite.
+Indicator 4.2.1 Application and Storage of Plant Protectants: Application and storage of plant protectants according to label instructions and regulatory requirements and application of practices to protect employees, farm workers, public health, and the environment and avoid drift of plant protectants offsite.